noir-lang/noir/docs/docs/migration_notes.md

 ## 0.43.0

+### [Aztec.nr] break `token.transfer()` into `transfer` and `transferFrom`
+Earlier we had just one function - `transfer()` which used authwits to handle the case where a contract/user wants to transfer funds on behalf of another user.
+To reduce circuit sizes and proof times, we are breaking up `transfer` and introducing a dedicated `transferFrom()` function like in the ERC20 standard.

 ### [Aztec.nr] `options.limit` has to be constant

 The `limit` parameter in `NoteGetterOptions` and `NoteViewerOptions` is now required to be a compile-time constant.
 This allows performing loops over this value, which leads to reduced circuit gate counts when setting a `limit` value.